 Landcover Database from MRLC

-Data from the USDA/NRCS.
-Includes links to resources already listed on this page: Natural Resources Conservation Service, Farm Services Agency, Rural Development, National Geospatial Management Center (NGMC), Aerial Photography Field Office (APFO), Web Soil Survey, Soil Data Mart, eFOTG, Geo.Data.Gov, APFO Customer Order Entry System, USGS Maps, Imagery and Publications, National Atlas, National Map Viewer 2.0, US Census Bureau Geography, Download TIGER/Line Shapefiles, Download Public Land Survey System Data.
+Data from: Farm Services Agency, Rural Development, National Geospatial Center of Excellence (NGCE), Aerial Photography Field Office (APFO), Web Soil Survey, eFOTG (Field Office Technical Guide), Geo.Data.Gov, APFO Customer Order Entry System, USGS Maps, Imagery and Publications, National Atlas, National Map Viewer 2.0, US Census Bureau Geography, Download TIGER/Line Shapefiles, and Download Public Land Survey System Data.

 Links to data from the University of Arkansas

 National, state and international sources.
-Any large university with a GIS program/library will have lists of resources (such as Stanford University for example).
+Every large university with a GIS program/library will have lists of resources (such as Columbia University for example).